msavdert/patroni-the-hard-way/docs/03-compute-resources.md

 ## Hostnames

-In this section you will assign hostnames to the `node-0`, `node-1`, and `node-2` machines.
+In this section you will assign hostnames to the `haproxy`, `node-0`, `node-1`, and `node-2` machines.
 The hostname will be used when executing commands from the `jumpbox` to each machine.
 The hostname also plays a role within the cluster, particularly for node identification in the DCS and for inter-node communication.

 To configure the hostname for each machine, run the following commands on the `jumpbox`.